 Are you concerned about crime in your community?
 If you are, you’re not alone.
 The #1 reason people cite for owning firearms is for “personal protection.”
-They carry or own a firearm to protect themselves and their families.
+They carry or own a firearm to protect themselves and their families, how do you protect your firearm from theft?

 Another fact that is far less known: there are 400,000 firearms stolen from individual owners every single year.
 Firearms theft is one of the top sources of guns used in crime in the United States.

-The upshot of this: as owners, we have firearms to protect ourselves and our families, and yet we are inadvertently arming the people committing the crimes we want to prevent.
+The upshot of this: as owners, we have firearms to protect ourselves and our families.
+Yet we are inadvertently arming the people committing the crimes we want to prevent.

 First, let me share more about why it’s so important that we solve this problem.
 We know that roughly 400,000 firearms are stolen every year – what is happening to those guns?